-Equal lity, Health and Wellbeing and Human Rights Affected populations Positi ive 1.
-Improved mental and physical health due to increased uptake in active travel (including walking and cycling).
+Equality, Health and Wellbeing and Human Rights and Children's Rights Affected populations Positive Improved mental and physical health due to increased uptake in active travel (including walking and cycling).
 People should feel safe when using our roads and accessing green space.
 Access to amenities and social connection should be promoted and offer greater travel choices.
-All 2.
-Pedestrian priority areas and segregated road space for cycling should encourage people to use available public spaces safely without fear of traffic conditions and vehicle conflict.
-All 3.
-There are also personal safety benefits to providing additional route options so people can make informed decisions taking into account their feelings of safety & the extent of natural surveillance in terms of number of people around when travelling at day or night, particularly important for women and people travelling alone All; particularly women and people travelling alone 4.
-Creating more favourable crossing facilities can be helpful to those who aren't able to walk too far to find a safe crossing point (for example - Arboretum Place and West Shore Road) All; particularly young people and children and parents/carers; disabled people

-5. Introduction of slower speeds restrictions will help improve road safety, encourage people to walk, cycle and make streets more people friendly

-6. Some of the trial schemes have been installed in areas of multiple deprivation, including Muirhouse/Pilton, Murrayburn and Gilmerton.
+All Pedestrian priority areas and segregated road space for cycling should encourage people to use All quality, Health and Wellbeing and Human Rights nd Children's Rights Affected populations available public spaces safely without fear of traffic conditions and vehicle conflict.
+3. There are also personal safety benefits to providing additional route options so people can make informed decisions taking into account their feelings of safety & the extent of natural surveillance in terms of number of people around when travelling at day or night, particularly important for women and people travelling alone.
+All; particularly women and people travelling alone Creating more favourable crossing facilities can be helpful to those who aren't able to walk too far to find a safe crossing point (for example - Arboretum Place and West Shore Road).
+All; particularly young people and children and parents/carers; disabled people Introduction of slower speeds restrictions will help improve road safety, encourage people to walk, cycle and make streets more people friendly.
+All 6.
+Some of the trial schemes have been installed in areas of multiple deprivation, including Muirhouse/Pilton, Murrayburn and Gilmerton.
 Access to amenities and the means to travel where public transport accessibility is poor, important to look at the whole transport system/network to continue to offer options.

-All; particularly people living in areas of deprivation

-Design solutions to provide reasonable access for business servicing and spaces for blue badge parking.
-Disabled people; business community

-8. Cycling is opened up as a mode of transport for people who have certain conditions who may not be able to drive.
+All; particularly women and people travelling alone Design solutions to provide reasonable access for business servicing and spaces for blue badge parking.
+Disabled people; business community 8.
+Cycling is opened up as a mode of transport for people who have certain conditions who may not be able to drive.
 Lanes for cycling have been generally installed at 1.5 metre standard widths to provide space for people using adaptive bicycles and trikes.
+Disabled people Most of the trial infrastructure can be used by everyone and can help improve community links and social interactions, potential to bring new people into active travel.
+All Providing the safe measures which facilitate cycling as a means to travel for people making short trips in urban areas.
+Urban communities